Last updated January 6, 2021

-Epic Community Member means a healthcare organization using Epic software.
+Epic Community Member means a healthcare organization that has entered into a software license and support agreement with Epic to use Epic software.

 open.epic APIs means designated application programming interfaces (listed here) licensed directly by Epic Community Members from Epic to facilitate interoperability.